On noncommutative extensions of linear logic: Relationship with Pomset logic

-\bl An RL proof-structure $\rho$ is an RL proof-net iff it is a Retor\'e proof-net. \el {\bf Proof} Assume that for some Retor\'e switching of $\rho$ there is an elementary directed cycle $\phi$.
-Define an ordinary switching $\sigma$ of $\rho$ by choosing, for each $\wp$-link traversed by $\phi$ and for each $\vec\wp$-link traversed by $\phi$ and not critical for $\phi$, the edge that is not traversed by $\phi$ and extending this to the whole of $\rho $ in an arbitrary way.
+\begin{proof} Assume that for some Retor\'e switching of $\rho$ there is an elementary directed cycle $\phi$.
+Define an ordinary switching $\sigma$ of $\rho$ by choosing, for each $\wpop$-link traversed by $\phi$ and for each $\vwpop$-link traversed by $\phi$ and not critical for $\phi$, the edge that is not traversed by $\phi$ and extending this to the whole of $\rho $ in an arbitrary way.
 If $\phi$ has no critical links, then $\phi$ is a cycle in the first round of $\sigma$.
 Otherwise $\phi$ is an essentially directed cycle in the second round.
 Hence $\rho$ is not a proof-net

 Assume that $\rho$ is not a proof-net.
 Then there exists a switching $\sigma$ of $\rho$ with either a cycle in the first round, or an essentially directed cycle in the second round.

 If there is a cycle $\phi$ in the first round, then define a Retor\'e switching by erasing all edges, chosen by $\sigma$.
 The cycle $\phi$ is directed for this Retor\'e switching (because it traverses only undirected edges).